-- (a) received and logged ground and flight training from an authorised instructor in the applicable aircraft type, or in an approved synthetic flight trainer that is a representative of the aircraft, and has been found proficient in the operation and systems of that aircraft; and - (b) received an endorsement in his or her logbook from an authorised instructor who certifies that he or she is proficient to operate that aircraft. - (8) A person shall not perfom the duties of PIC of a tailwheel aeroplane unless he or she has- - (a) received and logged flight training from an authorised instructor in a tailwheel aeroplane on the manoeuvres and procedures prescribed in subparagraph(b); and - (b) received an endorsement in his or her logbook from an authorised instructor who is satisfied that he or she is proficient in the operation of a tailwheel aeroplane, to include at least normal and crosswind takeoffs and landings, wheel landings unless the manufacturer has recommended against such landings and go around procedures. - (9) Approved training for flight crew and air traffic controllers shall be conducted within an approved training organisation. - (10) A person who contravenes subregulations (4), (5), (7) and (8) commits an offence and is liable, on conviction, to a fine not exceeding fifty currency points or imprisonment not exceeding twelve months or both.
+- (a) received and logged ground and flight training from an authorised instructor in the applicable aircraft type, or in an approved synthetic flight trainer that is a representative of the aircraft, and has been found proficient in the operation and systems of that aircraft; and - (b) received an endorsement in his or her logbook from an authorised instructor who certifies that he or she is proficient to operate that aircraft.

+(8) A person shall not perfom the duties of PIC of a tailwheel aeroplane unless he or she has-

+- (a) received and logged flight training from an authorised instructor in a tailwheel aeroplane on the manoeuvres and procedures prescribed in subparagraph(b); and - (b) received an endorsement in his or her logbook from an authorised instructor who is satisfied that he or she is proficient in the operation of a tailwheel aeroplane, to include at least normal and crosswind takeoffs and landings, wheel landings unless the manufacturer has recommended against such landings and go around procedures.

+(9) Approved training for flight crew and air traffic controllers shall be conducted within an approved training organisation.

-PART VI-LICENCES AND RATINGS FOR PILOTS
+LICENCES AND RATINGS FOR PILOTS

-44. General licensing specifications
+46. General licensing specifications

-- (1) A person shall not perform the duties of either a pilot-incommand or a co-pilot of an aircraft in any of the following categories-
+(1) A person shall not perform the duties of either a pilot-incommand or a co-pilot of an aircraft in any of the following categories-

 - (a) aeroplane;

 - (b) airship of a volume of more than 4600 cubic metres;

 - (c) free balloon;

 - (d) glider;

 - (e) rotorcraft;

 - (f) powered-lift; or

 - (g) remotely piloted aircraft,